Dr. Jekyll and Mr. Hyde (1887 play): Influence on later adaptations

 The first sound film based on Sullivan's play was a 1931 version, produced and directed by Rouben Mamoulian and distributed by Paramount Pictures.
 The film's writers, Samuel Hoffenstein and Percy Heath, followed much of Sullivan's storyline.
 Their screenplay adds a female companion for Hyde similar to Robertson's 1920 version, but Hyde murders her, a plot point that Weltman believes was influenced by the real-world association of the play with Jack the Ripper.
 Hoffenstein and Heath were nominated for the Academy Award for Best Adapted Screenplay, and the cinematographer Karl Struss was nominated for the Academy Award for Best Cinematography.
 Fredric March won the Academy Award for Best Actor for his portrayal of Jekyll and Hyde.

 Metro-Goldwyn-Mayer released a 1941 film which was a remake of Mamoulian's 1931 film.
 Victor Fleming directed, and Spencer Tracy starred.
 This version was nominated for three Academy Awards: Joseph Ruttenberg for Best Cinematography, Black-and-White; Harold F. Kress for Best Film Editing, and Franz Waxman for Best Score of a Dramatic Picture.

 According to the film historian Denis Meikle, Robertson, Mamoulian, and Fleming's films followed a pattern set by Sullivan's play: making Hyde's evil sexual and the Jekyll–Hyde transformation central to the performance.
 Meikle views this as a deterioration of Stevenson's original narrative initiated by Sullivan.
 The literary scholar Edwin M. Eigner says of the play and movies based on it that "each [adaptation] did its bit to coarsen Stevenson's ideas".
-Weltman says the play's association with Jack the Ripper also affected many adaptions, such as the 1990 Broadway musical Jekyll & Hyde and the 1971 film Dr. Jekyll and Sister Hyde.
+Weltman says the play's association with Jack the Ripper also affected many adaptions, such as the 1971 film Dr. Jekyll and Sister Hyde and the 1990 Broadway musical Jekyll & Hyde.
 However, many later adaptations diverged from the model established by Sullivan and the early films; some returned to Stevenson's novella, and others spun new variations from aspects of earlier versions.